redwirelabs/nerves_system_iot_gate_imx8plus/README.md

 ### Wi-Fi

-The IOT-GATE-IMX8PLUS has support for an installable Intel Wi-Fi 6 AX210 / Bluetooth module.

-Wi-Fi can be enabled by loading the kernel module.
+The IOT-GATE-IMX8PLUS can be ordered with an Intel Wi-Fi 6 AX210 / Bluetooth module.
+Wi-Fi can be enabled by loading the following kernel module.

 ```elixir
 iex> cmd "modprobe iwlwifi"
 ```

-_Please note: AP mode has not been tested._

 ### Building firmware